TheIoTLearningInitiative/WindRiverIoT/documentation/WindRiverHelix/WindRiverAppCloudProjects.md

 ### Application Development

-#### Intel x86 Simulator "VirtualDevice", Applications Projects, Templates
+#### Wind River Rocket Intel x86 Simulator "VirtualDevice", Applications Projects, Templates

 > Application Projects.
 > > This is the central place to manage your projects.
 Click on the button below to create your first project.